 Other SEO Services offered by Simplified SEO Consulting

 Simplified SEO Consulting is proud to offer you a variety of SEO services designed to meet your needs.
 For busy practice owners, offer the popular Done for You SEO Services where our team of SEO specialists will optimize your page for you.
 On the other hand, if you are the do-it-yourself type or still in the bootstrapping phase of private practice, we also offer SEO training packages.
 Our latest SEO training option is the opportunity for you to learn SEO in a weekend at one of our intensive training sessions for private practice owners who want to learn SEO themselves.
-Additionally, we also offer Simplified SEO alumni packages and maintenance packages to keep you ranking well, and à la carte SEO services for those of you who just need a little guidance.
 Contact us with specific questions or book a free SEO Consultation to figure out which service is best for your business!

 About the author:

 Jessica Tappana is a therapist, group practice owner & an SEO expert.
 Jessica is passionate about helping therapists and their ideal clients find one another.
 She believes quality mental health care can change the world.
-Her group practice has grown primarily through great SEO and now has seven clinicians and one virtual assistant and she still sees around 10 individual therapy clients a week herself.
+Her group practice has grown primarily through great SEO.
+Now, her group practice has seven clinicians and one virtual assistant.
+In addition, Jessica still sees around 10 individual therapy clients a week herself.
 However, most of her focus has shifted to helping other therapists around the world get in front of their ideal clients on Google.